anarchy1337x/anarchy1337x/README.md

 ### Hey? 👋

 - 🕒 Did you know the date is %time%?
+How cool!